AlecM33/Werewolf/README.md

 A Werewolf utility that provides the tools to run games smoothly in the absence of a deck, or in any context in which traditional moderation is hindered.

-This is a Javascript application running on a node express server.
+This is a Javascript application running on a node express main.
 I am using the socket.io package as a wrapper for Javascript Websocket.
 This was built from scratch as a learning project; I do not claim it as a shining example of socket programming or web app design in general.
 I welcome collaboration and suggestions for improvements.

 All pixel art is my own (for better or for worse).